CatWarriorOfficial/Pac-ManJ2me-HDNes-Pack/README.md

 2. Download the rom from archive.org (2021 version) https://archive.org/details/pac-man-clone-for-nes

-3. Extract the contents of the zip file onto the folder where you'll keep mesen
+3. Extract the contents of the Mesen zip file onto the folder where you'll keep Mesen

 4. Run Mesen and follow the first-time setup instructions.
 Take note of your chosen Data Storage Location directory.